- Release Notes

 The layer order becomes particularly important for interactive elements like gestures or buttons.
 For example, if you place an image element under the App Store Button element in the Layers panel, and the two elements overlap on the canvas, the user will not be able to access the App Store by tapping the image button because the interactive Button element will be covered by the image layer.

-Tip: To re-order the layers in the Layers panel, select the Show All checkbox and then drag the layers in the list as needed.
+Tip: To re-order the layers in the Layers panel, simply click and drag the layer to the desired place in the list.

 You can move, resize, and multi-select layer bounding boxes as needed in Canvas View.